monkey-music-challenge/python-starter-kit/README.md

 `main.py` contains the boilerplate needed to communicate with the server.
 You should not need to change anything in here unless we have done something wrong.

 We suggest you go straight to `ai.py` and start playing around with the code.

-Remember, your mission is to:

-* guide your monkey through the warmup level
-* pick up all the music items
-* get them to the eagerly awaiting Spotify user

 Have fun!